-To find out more about the Bachelor of Social Work (BSW) Program contact Kathi Trawver, BSW Program Coordinator, at email@example.com or (907) 786-6915.
-To schedule meeting with one of our advisors contact our main office at (907) 786-6900.
+To find out more about the Bachelor of Social Work (BSW) Program contact Kathi Trawver, the BSW Program Coordinator, at firstname.lastname@example.org or (907) 786-6915.
+To schedule a meeting with one of our advisors contact our office at (907) 786-6900.

 Degree Planning Worksheets

 You can verify your catalog year through DegreeWorks on UAOnline.

 If your catalog year is 2014-2015 or earlier please meet with an advisor as our curriculum has been recently updated.